Here are some of the most frequently asked questions about the help forums. You can find more FAQs here.

 An administrator has the ability to create and delete forums and subforms, move threads and ban members.
 This person is the final arbiter for any disputes arising between members.

 Advocates are normally nominated by the other advocates from among our forum participants.
-If you are interested in becoming an advocate, you can also contact our senior lead advocate, Grant Ritchie, directly.

 We want to be known for our politeness and promptness.
 People expect a real-time answer to their question, and a well-trained team of advocates can provide a fast answer.